antonyvorontsov/RabbitMQ.Client.Core.DependencyInjection/readme.md

 For more information about `appsettings.json` and manual configuration features, see [rabbit-configuration](./docs/rabbit-configuration.md) and [exchange-configuration](./docs/exchange-configuration.md) documentation files.

-## Versioning

-For now this project uses semantic versioning that follows .Net Core versioning.
-That means that major and minor versions are equal to .Net Core major and minor versions but patch versions will be used independently.

 ## Changelog

 All notable changes are being tracked in the [changelog](./docs/changelog.md) file.